 Canthopexy is used to improve your appearance when your eyes make you look tired, even when you’re not.
-A well practised and successful surgical procedure is to tighten the lower eyelids and raise the external corners of the eyes.
+A well practised and successful surgical procedure is used to tighten the lower eyelids and raise the external corners of the eyes.

-During Surgery: To raise the corners of your eyes the surgeon will make an incision on the upper eyelid that follows the line of the horizontal folds of the eye.
+During Canthopexy: To raise the corners of your eyes the surgeon will make an incision on the upper eyelid that follows the line of the horizontal folds of the eye.
 It is an ideal complement to blepharoplasty, using the same incisions, and can refresh and rejuvenate the look of your eyes.